 • Focus on Place: Grounded in the Northwest, we fund in urban, rural and tribal communities in Alaska, Idaho, Montana, Oregon and Washington where people work to improve the places that they live.

-• Expand Opportunity: We give special consideration in our grant making to benefit and expand opportunities for underserved populations in our region.
+• Expand Opportunity: We give special consideration in our grantmaking to benefit and expand opportunities for underserved populations in our region.

-we have further refined our focus in the following areas:
+In our funding of youth and wildlife, we have further refined our focus in the following areas:

-Increasing Opportunities for BIPOC:
+Increasing Opportunities for BIPOC, LGBTQIA+, and Rural Youth:

-Increasing racial equity and diversity for youth ages 6-18.
+• Increasing racial equity and diversity for youth ages 6-18.

-Programs that create opportunities in areas of education, cultural expression and athletics.
-Including but not limited to:
+• Programs that create opportunities in areas of education, cultural expression and athletics, including but not limited to:

 Promoting Biodiversity in a Changing Climate:

-Engaging a community of citizens, scientists, and conservationists in educating the public about biodiversity and climate change.
+• Engaging a community of citizens, scientists, and conservationists in educating the public about biodiversity and climate change.

-Restoring important lands for biodiversity, focal species, and landscape connectivity.
-Including but not limited to:
+• Restoring important lands for biodiversity, focal species, and landscape connectivity, including but not limited to:

 • Assessments to identify species and communities at risk, including strategies to work toward ecosystem resilience.